kodecocodes/i10t/sirikit/sirikit.markdown

 - Ride option
 - Payment method

-> **Note:** If your app isn't interested in some of the parameters, for example you only take Apple Pay for payments, then you can ignore them.
+> **Note:** If your app isn’t interested in some of the parameters, such as if you only accept Apple Pay for payments, then you can ignore them.

 Each parameter comes with a related method in the handler protocol.
-Remember that you're using the `INRequestRideIntentHandling` for handling intents in this app.
+Remember that you’re using the `INRequestRideIntentHandling` for handling intents in this app.
 That protocol has methods for resolving each of the parameters above.
-Each one receives a ride request intent as a parameter and has a completion block, which you call when you've processed the intent.
+Each one receives a ride request intent as a parameter and has a completion block, which you call when you’ve processed the intent.
 The completion block takes an `INIntentResolutionResult` subclass as a parameter.

 The resolution result tells Siri what to do next, or if everything is OK, it moves on to the next parameter.
-That all sounds a little abstract, so here's a diagram:
+That all sounds a little abstract, so here’s a diagram:

+[TODO: FPE: I'd suggest another diagram that brings down the color level of the nodes; they're hard to read.]

 ![width=100%](images/Resolution.png)